 It’s best to plan your family vacation from one end to the other, as Italy is a very long peninsula.
 You are best off flying into Milan and out of Rome or down in Calabria.
 Make the most of your time by working your way South to North or North to South, whichever you prefer.
-If you’re looking to avoid the beach crowds during the summer months but still want to travel to the coast, book a hotel that offers a private beach or buy beach club access.
+If you want to avoid the crowds in the beach during the summer months but still want to travel to the coast, book a hotel that offers a private beach or buy beach club access.

-Driving in any new city or country can be a daunting experience but Italians in particular are fast-paced and aggressive on the road.
-If you plan to rent a car, select specific points for picking up and dropping off, this is one aspect about the trip you should be 100% prepared for.
-If not, you can always pay a taxi driver to lead you to your destination.
+Driving in any new country can be a daunting experience but Italians in particular are fast and aggressive drivers.
+If you plan to rent a car, select specific points to pick up and drop off your vehicle.
+If you’re not planning on renting, you can always pay a taxi driver to take you to your destination.

 Traffic in Italy *

 It’s no coincidence, we’ve saved the best for last!
 Let’s talk about Italian food.
-All kids (and adults) love a good pizza so fear not, your toddlers will be completely content with the cuisine.
-Restaurants open around 19:30 for dinner but bars and cafeterias are open earlier for snacks and appetizers.
+All kids (and adults) love a good pizza so fear not: your toddlers will love the cuisine.
+Restaurants open around 19:30 for dinner but bars and cafeterias usually open earlier for snacks and appetizers.
 However, this is more common in the cities.
-In the countryside, you should plan to bring snacks with you for your afternoon hunger.
-Pharmacies in Italy carry baby food and supplies.
+In the countryside, you should plan to bring snacks with you for your afternoon hunger pangs.
+Note that pharmacies in Italy stock baby food and supplies.

-The baby food here is of great quality and the pharmacists usually speak English so fear not, you can make it through your Italian family vacation with less stress or worry.
+Italian baby food is of great quality and the pharmacists usually speak good English so you can make it through your Italian family vacation without stress or worry.
 Happy traveling!